Unsupervised Layered Image Decomposition into Object Prototypes: Experiments

 Compared to other approaches which typically need a form of supervision to interpret learned representations as object visual variations, our method has the advantage to give a direct access to the object instance parameters, enabling us to directly manipulate them in images.
 In Fig.~\ref{fig:rendering}, we show different object-centric image manipulations such as objects swapping as well as color, position and scale variations.
 Note that we are also able to render out of distribution instances, like the pink sphere or the gigantic cylinder.

 \paragraph{Ablation study.} We analyze the main components of our model in Table~\ref{tab:ablation}.
 For computational reasons, we evaluate our greedy algorithm on Multi-dSprites2 - the subset of Multi-dSprites containing only 2 objects - and show comparable performances to an exhaustive search over all combinations.
 Occlusion prediction is evaluated on Multi-dSprites which contains many occlusions.
 Because our model with fixed occlusion does not manage to reorder the layers, performances are significantly better when occlusion is learned.
 Finally, we compare results obtained on Tetrominoes when modeling sprite-specific transformations only, without shared ones, and show a clear gap between the two settings.
+We provide analyses on the effects of $K$ and $\lambda$ in the supplementary.

-\paragraph{Limitations.} Our optimization model can be stucked in local minima.
+\paragraph{Limitations.} Our optimization model can be stuck in local minima.
 A typical failure mode on Multi-dSprites can be seen in the reconstructions in Fig.~\ref{fig:instance_seg} where a triangular shape is learned instead of the heart.
 This sprite can be aligned to a target heart shape using three different equivalent rotations, and our model does not manage to converge to a consistent one.
-This problem could be overcome by either modeling more sprites, manually computing reconstructions with different discrete rotations, or guiding transformation predictions with known transformations applied to the inputs.
+This problem could be overcome by either modeling more sprites, manually computing reconstructions with different discrete rotations, or guiding transformation predictions with supervised sprite transformations.